How to Become an Armored Truck Driver

 Step 3: Obtain a Firearms License or Permit

 States require a license or a permit before a person may possess a weapon.
 Although not all armored truck drivers carry a weapon, most are required to obtain a firearms permit.
 License or permit requirements typically include passing a firearms training course and an FBI fingerprint check.
 Some states require armored truck guards to undergo training, as well as complete continuing education in order to renew their firearms license.

-Step 4: Become Certified
+Step 4: Become Certified for Career Advancement

 Employees in the security profession may want to consider certification as a way to show future employers their level of skill.
 The ASIS International offers the Physical Security Professional (PSP) credential.
 Candidates who have at least six years of relevant work experience, a high school diploma or GED and a clean criminal record are eligible to take the certification exam.
 Bachelor's-degree holders should have four years of physical security experience and no criminal convictions.
 Renewal occurs every three years and requires 45 continuing education credits per renewal period.